00Pratik-Biswas00/College_Sixth_Semester_Labs/Weka_Lab/Classification.md

 In Weka's implementation of the J48 algorithm (C4.5 decision tree), you can control the growth of the decision tree using several parameters.
 Here are some common options:

-1. Minimum Number of Instances to Split (MinNumObj): This parameter specifies the minimum number of instances that must be present in a node in order for it to be considered for splitting further.
+1. Minimum Number of Instances to Split (MinNumObj): This parameter specifies the minimum number of instances that must be present in a node for it to be considered for splitting further.
 Increasing this value can prevent the tree from growing too large and overfitting the training data.

 2. Confidence Factor (CF): This parameter determines the confidence level used for pruning.
 Higher values of the confidence factor result in more aggressive pruning, leading to smaller trees.